iterative/dvc.org/static/docs/commands-reference/remote/index.md

 [config files](/doc/commands-reference/config).
 Alternatively, `dvc config` can be used or these files could be edited manually.

-For the typical process to share the project via remote, see [Share Data And Model Files](/doc/use-cases/share-data-and-model-files).
+For the typical process to share the <abbr>project</abbr> via remote, see [Share Data And Model Files](/doc/use-cases/share-data-and-model-files).

 ## Options